visimp/pages/content/docs/languages/quirks/idris.md

 documentation specifies the requirements) and the [idris2-lsp](https://github.com/idris-community/idris2-lsp) language server.

-Currently, there is no built-in support for Tree-sitter.

 ## Bindings

 Mappings are available [in the "Interactive Editing Commands" section of